ssis-unity/unity2022/Documentation/README.md

 We had an introduction to variables, declaration (C# is statically typed) and possible types (int, float, char, string, bool) and name conventions.
 After that a Kahoot! checked if we payed attention.
 Only 2 of 14 students scored 8/8!

+You can follow the instructions on Youtube in [this video created by Soleil](https://youtu.be/1-uLP7GGcRc).

 - Create a new project in Unity
 - Add a cube
 - Add the material "Red"